NithinMSV/Express-Nodemailer/README.md

 # Using sendmail.js
 * You can send emails without ExpressJs.
 * Run `node sendmail.js` inside the current directory.
+* Default port is `3050`.
+You can change it anytime.
 * Refer to the test data below using postman.

 # Using server.js